What is the Concrete Coast project?

 To find out more about how coastal change is managed, follow the link below.

-By adding texture, pools, crevices and holes to the rock faces, we can encourage more wildlife back into these artificial structures and restore some of the habitat that was lost.
-These ‘ecological enhancements’ have no negative impact on the integrity of the structure, but could help us to improve coastal biodiversity and lessen human pressure on the natural environment.
+By retrofitting and adding texture, pools, crevices, and holes to these structures we can encourage wildlife to colonise and restore some of the habitat that was lost.
+These ‘ecological enhancements’ have no negative impact on the integrity of the structure but could help us to improve coastal biodiversity and lessen human pressure on the natural environment.

 In spring 2022, Arc Consulting completed a feasibility report for the Concrete Coast project.
 This report explains the various types of ecological enhancements, identifies the structural assets on the Yorkshire coast and, highlights where enhancements could be added to these structures.
 Further details are provided about how ‘greening’ man-made infrastructure could bring significant benefits to coastal habitats and support organisations in achieving their obligations towards biodiversity net gain and marine nature recovery.